mojaloop/documentation/vuepress/docs/community/contributing/new-contributor-checklist.md

 ## 4. Signing the CLA

 After you open your first PR, our CI/CD pipelines will ask you to sign the CLA.
-For more information on what the CLA is and how to sign it, see [signing the cla](./signing-the-cla.html)
+For more information on what the CLA is and how to sign it, see [Signing the CLA](./signing-the-cla.md)